-Considering that group six in Annex XVI of Regulation (EU) 2017/745 is related to brain stimulation where only electrical currents or magnetic or electromagnetic fields penetrate the cranium, invasive devices intended for brain stimulation should not be covered by this Regulation.
+As the group of products listed in point 6 of Annex XVI to Regulation (EU) 2017/745 is intended for brain stimulation where only electrical currents or magnetic or electromagnetic fields penetrate the cranium, invasive devices intended for brain stimulation, such as electrodes or sensors that are partially or totally introduced into the human body, should not be covered by this Regulation.

-In accordance with Section 9 of Annex I to Regulation (EU) 2017/745, a product without a medical purpose listed in Annex XVI of that Regulation, when used under the conditions and for the purposes intended, should present no risks at all or present a risk that is no more than the maximum acceptable risk related to the product’s use which is consistent with a high level of protection for the safety and health of persons.
+Regulation (EU) 2017/745 requires a product without a medical purpose listed in Annex XVI to that Regulation, when used under the conditions and for the purposes intended, to present no risks at all or present a risk that is no more than the maximum acceptable risk related to the product’s use which is consistent with a high level of protection for the safety and health of persons.

-The groups of products without an intended medical purpose listed in Annex XVI cover a wide variety of devices for different applications and intended uses.
-A common methodology for risk management applicable to all groups of products covered by this Regulation should be drawn up to ensure a harmonised approach across manufacturers of different groups of devices and to facilitate a coherent implementation of the common specifications.
+The groups of products without an intended medical purpose listed in Annex XVI to Regulation (EU) 2017/745 cover a wide variety of devices for different applications and intended uses.
+A common methodology for risk management should be drawn up to ensure a harmonised approach by manufacturers of different groups of devices and to facilitate a coherent implementation of the common specifications.

-As part of risk management, it is necessary to identify specific risk factors to be analysed and minimised and to identify specific risk control measures to be implemented with respect to each group of devices listed in Annex XVI to Regulation (EU) 2017/745.
+In order to ensure appropriate risk management, it is necessary to identify specific risk factors to be analysed and minimised and to identify specific risk control measures to be implemented with respect to each group of devices listed in Annex XVI to Regulation (EU) 2017/745.

-The rules for the risk management application should be in line with well-established international guidance in this field, such as the international standard ISO 14971:2019 on application of risk management to medical devices, to make it easier for manufacturers of both medical devices and products without an intended medical purpose to implement the risk management according to harmonised principles and compatible requirements.
+In order to facilitate the implementation of risk management by manufacturers of both medical devices and products without an intended medical purpose risk management for both groups of products should be based on the same harmonised principles and the requirements should be compatible.
+The rules on the application of risk management should therefore be in line with well-established international guidance in the field, including the international standard ISO 14971:2019 on application of risk management to medical devices.

-This Regulation should apply as from six months after its entry into force, as laid down in the second subparagraph of Article 1(2) of Regulation (EU) 2017/745.

-The clinical evaluation of products without an intended medical purpose should be based on relevant clinical data, as defined in Article 2(48) of Regulation (EU) 2017/745, concerning performance and safety.
-Such data should include information from post-market surveillance, post-market clinical follow-up, and, where applicable, specific clinical investigation.
-Where all available results on clinical investigations relate only to medical devices, clinical investigations should be performed for products without an intended medical purpose, considering that equivalence between a medical device and a product without an intended medical purpose is in general not duly demonstrable.
+Regulation (EU) 2017/745 provides that the clinical evaluation of products without an intended medical purpose are to be based on relevant clinical data concerning performance and safety.
+Such data are to include information from post-market surveillance, post-market clinical follow-up, and, where applicable, specific clinical investigation.
+As in general it is not possible to demonstrate equivalence between a medical device and a product without an intended medical purpose, where all available results on clinical investigations relate to medical devices only, clinical investigations should be performed for products without an intended medical purpose.

-Where clinical investigations have to be performed to confirm the conformity with the relevant general safety and performance requirements, the manufacturer would not be able to complete the clinical investigations and the conformity assessment within six months.
-For such cases, appropriate transitional provision should be defined considering that a clinical investigation may take up to two years and a conformity assessment procedure involving a notified body may take up to one year.
+Where clinical investigations have to be performed to confirm the conformity with the relevant general safety and performance requirements, it is not possible to complete the clinical investigations and the conformity assessment within six months.
+For such cases transitional arrangements should be laid down.

-Where a notified body must be involved in the conformity assessment procedure, the manufacturer would not be able to complete the conformity assessment within six months.
-For such cases, appropriate transitional provision should be defined considering that a conformity assessment procedure involving a notified body may take up to one year.
+Where a notified body has to be involved in the conformity assessment procedure, it is not possible for the manufacturer to complete the conformity assessment within six months.
+For such cases transitional arrangements should be laid down.